 -Kevin Pennyfeather, Vue Weekly

 "Peter McGillivray's Don Magnifico, a brusque inebriate with an eye on improving his financial situation by marrying off one of his two self indulgent daughters - Clorinda (Caitlin Wood) and Tisbe (Sylvia Szadovszki) - to Prince Ramiro (John Tessier), was marvelously obnoxious and obsequious by turns.
-In his first scene, dressed in boxers, sleeveless undershirt and inflate ring housecoat, he was every bit the self-regarding boor, chomping on plates of food and gluttonously guzzling wine.
+In his first scene, dressed in boxers, sleeveless undershirt and unflattering housecoat, he was every bit the self-regarding boor, chomping on plates of food and gluttonously guzzling wine.
 McGillivray clearly relished the assignment."

 -Bill Rankin, Opera Canada